The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Chain complices consisting of metric currents

+which is a closed subset of $X$.
+The measure $\mu$ is said to be finite if $\mu(X) < \infty$.
+The outer measure obtained from $\mu$ is denoted by the same symbol as $\mu$.

-We say that $\mu$ is {\it concentrated} on a subset $A$ of $X$ if $\mu(X-A) = 0$.
-In this term, $\spt(\mu)$ is the minimal closed subset of $X$ on which $\mu$ is concentrated.
-It is easy to check that if $\mu$ is concentrated on a separable set, then $\mu$ is concentrated on its support.
-If $\mu$ is concentrated on its support, then $\spt(\mu)$ is compact if and only if $\mu$ is concentrated on a compact set.
+We say that $\mu$ is {\it concentrated} on a subset $A$ of $X$ if $\mu(X \setminus A) = 0$.
+It is known that if $\mu$ is concentrated on a separable set, then $\mu$ is concentrated on its support.
+If $\mu$ is finite and is concentrated on a separable set, then its support is separable.